Mohammad Hatta: Japanese invasion

-By 1942, World War II was well under way and the Empire of Japan was fulfilling its imperial ambitions in East Asia and South East Asia.
+By 1942, World War II was well under way and the Empire of Japan was fulfilling its imperial ambitions in East Asia and Southeast Asia.
 In March 1942, they began landing in Indonesia.
-Like their counterpart in Europe, the Dutch Colonial Government crumbled in the face of the invaders and by 9 March 1942, surrendered.
+Like their counterpart in Europe, the Dutch colonial government crumbled in the face of the invaders and by 9 March 1942, surrendered.
 On 22 March 1942, Hatta and Syahrir were again transferred to Jakarta.

-In Jakarta, Hatta met with Major General Kumakichi Harada, the Interim Head of Government.
+In Jakarta, Hatta met with Major General Kumakichi Harada, the interim head of government.
 Harada asked Hatta to become an advisor for the occupational Government.
 Hatta accepted the job and then asked Harada if Japan was here to colonize Indonesia.
 Harada assured Hatta that Japan would not do.
-In Hatta's eyes, an acknowledgement of an Indonesian Independence by Japan was extremely important.
+In Hatta's eyes, an acknowledgement of an Indonesian independence by Japan was extremely important.
 If Japan, with its ultra-nationalistic ideology was able to recognize Indonesia's independence, it would put more pressure on the Allies (especially the United States and the United Kingdom) as representatives of democracy to do the same thing.
 In July 1942, Hatta was reunited with Sukarno who after Flores had been transferred to Sumatra before the Japanese arrived, and had also been asked for his services.
 Although they had left off on a bad note, Sukarno wanted to speak with Hatta before speaking with anyone else.
 In a secret meeting at Hatta's Jakarta home Sukarno, Hatta and Sjahrir agreed that Sjahrir would go underground to organise the revolutionary resistance while the other two would commence their cooperation with the Japanese occupier.